How I Eliminated (Almost) All Grading Problems In My Classroom

 Examples of gamification include additive grading, using levels of progress, creating learning badges or trophies to include, and more.

-BYOD in education (Bring Your Own Device), is catching on quickly, & has transformed the classroom by creating opportunities for learning.
+BYOD in education (Bring Your Own Device), is caught on quickly, and while it has challenges, it also has possibility.

 A list of 30 teacher productivity tools that streamline planning, collaboration, grading, and automation.
 Includes Trello, Notion, Google Docs.